Marker Logo

 this page online

-tower was built, replacing a west spire completed 1887-89.
+July 1884 by cyclone; rebuilt within surviving frame, July 1885 to May 1887 when reconsecrated.
+Expanded with side aisles & narthex after 1909, and by 1920 also the northwest tower was built, replacing a west spire completed 1887-89.
 Services discontinued 21 Jan.
 2009, Mission's dissolution confirmed 2012 by Convention; church & school conveyed for preservation 2018 to St. George's Orthodox Church.

 Erected 2021.

 Location.
 36° 3.617′ N, 76° 36.329′ W. Marker is in Edenton, North Carolina, in Chowan County.
-Marker is on East Church Street (North Carolina Route 32) west of South Oakum Street, on the left when traveling west.
+It is on East Church Street (North Carolina Route 32) west of South Oakum Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 212 E Church St, Edenton NC 27932, United States of America.
 Touch for directions.

 St. John's Episcopal School / Church of St. John the Evangelist Marker image.
 Click for full size.

-Photographed By Dave W, June 4, 2023
+Photographed by Dave W, June 4, 2023

 2. St. John's Episcopal School / Church of St. John the Evangelist Marker